smarx/pushtocontainer/README.md

-`pushtocontainer.js` copies files to a Windows Azure blob storage container.
+`pushtocontainer.js` mirrors files to a Windows Azure blob storage container.
-It only pushes changed files, so it can be used any time you want to make a container mirror your local file system.
+It only uploads changed files, and it deletes blobs that correspond to deleted files.
+After it's run, the blob container should be a mirror of the local directory.

 It's especially handy for things like [noderole](https://github.com/smarx/noderole), which can be configured to